CharisChakim/streaming-data-platform/README.md

 # Hands - On
-In this repository, we demonstrate how to work with real-time data streaming to enhance your understanding.
+In this repository, it demonstrate how to work with real-time data streaming to enhance your understanding.
 Follow these steps and conduct your experiments:

 Step 1. - [Introduction to Message Broker](https://github.com/CharisChakim/streaming-data-platform/blob/main/streaming-day-1.md)